greggo58/CI-MS4-biltong-shop/README.md

 This commit will auto-deploy because all of the checks show a status of success:<img src="https://devcenter0.assets.heroku.com/article-images/1516299538-Screen-Shot-2018-01-18-at-10.12.16-AM.png">

 #### **Review Apps**
 With review apps enabled for a Heroku app, Heroku will create temporary test apps for each pull request that’s opened on the GitHub repo that’s connected to the parent app.
-Review apps are great if you’re using [GitHub Flow](https://guides.github.com/introduction/flow/) to propose, discuss, and merge changes to your code base.
+Review apps are great if you’re using [GitHub Flow](https://guides.github.com/introduction/flow/) to propose, discuss, and merge changes to your codebase.
 Because pull request branches are deployed to new apps on Heroku, it’s very simple for you and your collaborators to test and debug code branches.
 You can also run automated integration tests on the Heroku app representing a GitHub branch.

 See the [Review apps article](https://devcenter.heroku.com/articles/github-integration-review-apps) for details.